Natural Solutions to the Opioid Crisis

 Grapple Plant (Harpagophytum procumbens)

 The roots of this herb – also called Devil’s Claw – have been investigated by German doctors for decades.
 The bulbs of the Grapple plant have been shown to relieve pain associated with headaches, backaches, menstruation pain and joint pain.
-Clinical research has showed the plant reduces inflammation as well as pain.
+Clinical research has shown the plant reduces inflammation as well as pain.

 Myrrh (Commiphora mukul)